Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Experiments

 We perform experiments on the benchmark image scene graph generation dataset Visual Genome (VG)~\cite{krishna2017visual}, composed of $108$k images.
 To filter out the predicate classes with an extremely low number of samples we adopt the commonly used VG split called VG$150$ ~\cite{li2017scene,zellers2018neural}, composed of the most frequent $150$ object and $50$ predicate classes.

 \textbf{Training and Calibration Sets.} The calibration set is carved out from the $75$k images in the original VG$150$ training and validation sets.
-We design the calibration set in a manner that the images in it cover at least $10\%$ of the total number of samples in each of the object and predicate classes.
-We ensure that at minimum $2$ samples from any class (object or predicate) are included in the calibration set.
+The calibration set is designed such that its images cover at most $10\%$ of the total number of samples in each of the object and predicate classes, ensuring that a minimum of $2$ samples from any class is included in the calibration set.
 The final calibration set contains $7174$ images.
 The remaining images are used for training.